CQCL/hugr/specification/hugr.md

 rather than movng the Exit block into the nested CFG, an identity node with a single successor can be added just before, with that edge used as the exitting edge.

-** Note ** this does not allow moving the entry block (creating a new block to replace the entry block).
+** Note ** This means there is no way to move the entry block (creating a new block to replace the entry block).
 Neither does `InsertIdentity` allow inserting a new identity block before the entry block ("inbetween" the containing CFG node and the entry block), as this is not an edge.

 ##### Inlining methods